 Melodee joined the RSVC Team in December 2009.
 Melodee brings over 20 plus years of knowledge in client care and nursing assistance, and is also certified in Laser Therapy for Companion Animals.
 She enjoys getting to know each patient and their family and enjoys educating them on preventative health care.
-Born and raised in the South Bay, Melodee lives in Torrance with her husband, Craig, and their Chihuahua, Bean, their Bearded Dragons, Waffles and Khaleesi, and Chinese Water Dragon, Valentine.
+Born and raised in the South Bay, Melodee lives in Torrance with her terrier mix, Guinness and her Bearded Dragons, Waffles and Khaleesi, and Chinese Water Dragon, Valentine.
 In her free time, Melodee enjoys cooking, gardening, and spending time with her family.

 Rosie joined the RSVC team in September 2012.
 Rosie has been working as a doctor's assistant and client care services in the veterinary field for over 6 years.
 She plays a lead role in assisting the doctors in preventative medicine and life saving procedures.
 She has a sweet, fun loving nature and works well with both our lovable canines and purr-fect felines.
 If she is not here saving lives, you can find her hanging out with her two Sphynx cats, Pepper (pictured) and Frankenstein, climbing rocks, hiking, or surfing.